 Being calm helps so much.
 Praying before talking to him will give you the clarity you are seeking, trust me.

 You don’t have to do this all on your own.
-Rely on God to get you through these tough times and He will help you.
+Remember to rely on God and have faith in Him so that you can have the strength to get through these tough times and He will help you.
 God WANTS you to come to Him for ANYTHING.

 And I mean, anything.
 It’s time to tell the Lord how you’re doing in your marriage.